chaotic-aur/notes/README.md

   - `PKGBUILD.append`: everything in there is going to be the updated content of the original PKGBUILD.
 Fixing `build()` as is easy as adding the fixed `build()` into this file.
 This can be used for all kinds of fixes.
 If something needs to be added to an array, this is as easy as `makedepend+=somepackage`.
   - `interfere.patch`: a patch file that can be used to fix either multiple files or PKGBUILD if a lot of changes are required.
 All changes need to be added to this file.
   - `prepare`: A script which is being executed after the building chroot has been set up.
 It can be used to source environment variables or modify other things before compilation starts.
+    - If somethign needs to be set up before the actual compilation process, commands can be pushed by inserting eg. `$CAUR_PUSH source /etc/profile`.
+Likewise, package conflicts can be solved, eg. as follows: `echo y | pacman -S nftables`
   - `on-failure.sh`: A script that is being executed if the build fails.
   - `on-success.sh`: A script that is being executed if the build succeeds.
 - Incrementing `pkgrel` can be done by downloading the PKGBUILD (`chaotic get somepackage`), increasing its pkgrel temporarily (`chaotic bump somepackage`) and building it afterward (`chaotic` mkd somepackage`).